kpoluektov/PipeDataOraToPG/performance.md

 ### Special notes
 Tests were done with "CL8ISO8859P5" and "AL32UTF8" ORACLE CHARACTERSET.
 In case of "AL32UTF8" `ORA-64451: Conversion of special character to escaped character failed.` issued for some far-non-ascii symbols from IMDB dataset `https://www.imdb.com/interfaces/`.
-Nothing done yet to fix.
+Nothing done to fix yet.